-As well as responding to reports from customers, we carry out stock condition surveys on all damp and mould issues are identified, this gets logged, investigated and acted upon.
+As well as responding to reports from customers, we carry out stock condition surveys on all homes to assess their physical condition.
+If any damp and mould issues are identified, this gets logged, investigated and acted upon.
 We also replace things like doors and windows, roofs and gutters/downpipes and carry out external pointing when they're in poor condition or past their lifecycle.
 We're upgrading our homes, too, so they're more energy efficient, which helps.
 We also provide in depth damp and mould training to our frontline teams, so they are ready to support when issues arise.